How To Provide Proof Of Onward Travel: Best Fake Flight Ticket

 Do nothing and hope for the best

-As I said earlier in this post, the proof of travel I would recommend is renting an airline ticket.
+As I said earlier in this post, the proof of travel I would recommend is renting a fake onward ticket.
 This is the most affordable, hassle-free, and reliable option on this list.

-However, there is nothing more frustrating than coming prepared with a rented onward ticket and they don’t even ask for it at the airport.
-To me, this feels like a waste of money.
+However, there is nothing more frustrating than coming prepared with a rented onward ticket, and they don’t even ask for it at the airport – the $16 is therefore a waste of money.

-I usually turn up at the airport without any onward travel sorted.
-If they do ask, then I tell them that I am struggling to find my flight in my emails and step to the side ‘to look for it’.
+To avoid this, I usually turn up at the airport without any onward travel sorted.
+If they do ask, then I tell them that I am struggling to find my flight in my emails and step to the side “to look for it’.

 This is a great way to provide proof of onward travel for those who want to save money and don’t mind a bit of blagging at the airport.